 The newer hair systems are light years better than older hairpieces.
 The ventilation caps allow your scalp to breathe, and you can purchase beautiful real hair for the hairpiece.
 The cost of these systems is much less than surgery, but you will be replacing them throughout your lifetime.
 High-quality pieces can easily cost hundreds or thousands of dollars, so you will be making a significant investment.

 Not everyone likes the look of hair systems, although most people can’t spot the difference between a good system and natural hair growth.
 Also, there are no major side effects of wearing a hair system or any recovery.
 There is certainly less risk involved.

-Both options have their benefits.
+Both permanent hair restoration by means of hair transplant surgery as well as non-surgical hair replacement for men have their benefits.
 Which one you choose will depend on your tolerance for risk, your financial situation and the importance of having your “real” hair.
 Plus, everyone’s circumstances are different.
 So, do your research and make the choice that suits your needs.
 At Transitions Hair Loss Centers, our studios offering surgical alternatives are associated with the best hair transplant surgeons in the Nation.
-To find a location near you click here.

 Whether you live in Fort Lauderdale, Florida, Columbus, Ohio, or anywhere in between, if you are experiencing the devastating effects of hair loss and would like to learn more about non-surgical hair replacement options available to you, we invite you to consider scheduling a free private, confidential consultation with an experienced hair loss professional near you.